ariary/volana/README.md

 ## Detection

-Keep in mind that `vodka` is not a miracle that will make you totally invisible.
+Keep in mind that `volana` is not a miracle that will make you totally invisible.
 It aim is to make intrusion detection and investigation harder.

 By detected we mean if we are able to trigger an alert if a certain command has been executed.

 ### Hide from

-Only the `vodka` launch command line will be catched
+Only the `volana` launch command line will be catched

 * Detection systems that are based on history command output